To create a landing page for an e-commerce website selling musical instruments and also an ad for social media.

 The design must include these elements:

-3. A product overview page to show more images and information, and provides a method to proceed in the purchase process.
+- A product overview page shows more images and information and provides a method to proceed in the purchase process.

 The target group of the design: